-of his father Zeus,1 were his rivals.
-2. And when he came to Qôrôntôs, there met him a young girl, walking alone.
+CHAPTER XXI.
+1. And there was a man named Perseus.
+37 He aspired to the throne of Assyria; but the sons of Ninus, the brother. |22 of his father Zeus, were his rivals.
+2. And when he came to Qorontos, there met him a young38 girl, walking alone.
 3. And he seized her by her hair and cut off her head with (his) sword, and placed it on the shield which he had according to the magic which his father Zeus had taught him.
 4. And he carried it with him in all his warlike expeditions.
-5. And after he had journeyed and gone down into 'Elbâwnâ, he turned towards Assyria.
-And when the Lycaonians made war upon him, he took the head of the Gorgon the virgin magician and by displaying it before them vanquished them.
-6. And he built the town of Iconium, which had previously been a small town named Amandra; (and he called it Iconium) because he had set up formerly his statue $(\epsilon i \kappa \omega \nu)$ near it together with the detestable Gorgon.
+5. And after he had journeyed and gone down into 'Elbawna, he turned towards Assyria.
+And when the Lycaonians made war upon him he took the head of the Gorgon the virgin magician and by displaying it before them vanquished them.
+6. And he built the town of Iconium, which had previously been a small town named Amandra; <and he called it Iconium> because he had set up formerly his statue (ei0kw&n) near it together with the detestable Gorgon.
 7. And when he came to Isauria, a city of Cilicia, and its people, moreover, warred against him, he vanquished them by the magical power residing in the head of the Gorgon.
 8. And the village of Cilicia, named Andrasus, he made into a city and named it Tarsus.
 9. And from Cilicia he went to the land of Assyria, and there moreover he slew Sardanapalus-now this is the name of a dignity.
-10. And he disowned his claims of consanguinity and took possession of his kingdom as a spoil, and changed the name of the country, that is, Assyria, and named it Persia2 after his own name and their kingdom by the second name.
-11. And when he had taken away this name he planted trees there, called Persea, that is plums.3 12.
+10. And he disowned his claims of consanguinity and took possession of his kingdom as a spoil, and changed the name of the country, that is, Assyria, and named it Persia 39 after his own name and their kingdom by the second name.
+11. And when he had taken away this name he planted trees there, called Persea, that is plums. $\frac{40}{12}$ 12.
 These trees, moreover, are planted to the present day in memory of his name.
 And the Persians were Assyrians at that time, and he reigned over them all during fifty and three years.
 13. And there was a great commotion and a hissing and much rain, and the river in Syria, named Orontes, was quickly filled.
-14. (And) he urged the Ionians4 to make prayers, and when they had
+14. (And) he urged the Ionians 41 to make prayers, and when they had |23 offered supplications there fell from heaven a globe of fire in the likeness of lightning, 15.
+And the people became still and ceased to be indignant, and the flowings of the river were stayed.
+16. And as Perseus was surprised at what had befallen, forthwith from that lire he kindled a fire and preserved it.
+17. And this fire he took and brought to Persia on his return and placed it in the kingdom of Assyria.
+18. And the Persians made it a god and honoured it and built it a temple and named it 'The immortal fire'.
+19. And they say that fire is a son of the Sun enveloped in crystal, and the form of the crystal resembles the cotton tree (?), the colour of which is like water; for it is born from water and its interior resembles water.